USDSGD Forecast Highlights

 The monetary authority publishes its outlook of the S$NEER at each monetary policy statement.
 If there is an adjustment to any of these parameters, it will say so.

-Periodically, the central bank also conducts a survey of professional forecasts of S$NEER.
-The latest survey was done in December 2024 (see below).
+The central bank also conducts a survey of professional forecasts of S$NEER at regular intervals.
+The latest survey was done in June 2025 (see below).
+The latest survey shows that a larger percentage (47.4%) anticipates a flattening of the slope of S$NEER.

 Jackson is a core part of the editorial team at GoodMoneyGuide.com.